libreswitch/ops/docs/lldp_design.md

 vlan_name_list
 vlan_id_list
 ```
-There are other neighbor attributes (MAC/PHY information) supported by opensource lldpd, which will be populated in the Interface:lldp_neighbor_info but not captured in above list.
-Refer to http://git.openswitch.net/cgit/openswitch/ops/tree/schema/vswitch.xml to see complete list.
+There are other neighbor attributes (MAC/PHY information) supported by opensource lldpd, which will be populated in the Interface:lldp_neighbor_info but not captured in the above list.
+Refer to http://git.openswitch.net/cgit/openswitch/ops/tree/schema/vswitch.xml to see a complete list.

 ## LLDP packets to CPU
-The platform specific code is responsible for punting LLDP protocol frames from ASIC up to kernel interface.
+The platform-specific code is responsible for punting the LLDP protocol frames from ASIC up to kernel interface.

 ## References